AEB-labs/cruddl/docs/billing.md

 Whenever a _create_ mutation is called for a rootEntity that is configured as BillingEntity, a new entry in the `billingEntities` database collection is created.
 An entry is also created if the key field is changed for a rootEntity that is configured as BillingEntity.

-In both cases, if there already is an entry with the same keyField value, no billing entry is created.
+In both cases, if there already is an entry with the same key, no billing entry is created.

 ##Logged Entries